CraftAcademyLabs/ca_course/bmi_challenge/step_3_web_interface.md

 Download/Copy Jasmine-jQuery from [this location](https://raw.githubusercontent.com/velesin/jasmine-jquery/master/lib/jasmine-jquery.js) and save to `lib/jasmine-jquery.js`

 In your `SpecRunner.html` locate where you include the Jasmine `boot.js`.
-Right underneath, make sure to include both `jasmine-jquery` and `jquery` (we will get thet from a remote location rather then including it in the file structure).
+Right underneath, make sure to include both `jasmine-jquery` and `jquery` (we will get that from a remote location rather then including it in the file structure).

 ```html
 # SpecRunner-html